piotrmurach/tty-file/README.md

 end
 ```

-If the source file is an `ERB` template then you can provide `:context` in which the file gets evaluted or if `TTY::File` gets included as a module then approprite object context will be used by default.
+If the source file is an `ERB` template then you can provide a `:context` in which the file gets evaluated, or if `TTY::File` gets included as a module then appropriate object context will be used by default.
 To use `:context` do:

 ```ruby
 variables = OpenStruct.new